Office of Scholarship and Research Development

 Kristine M. Kulage, MA, MPH

-Kristine Kulage provides assistance to faculty members, postdoctoral fellows, and predoctoral students in a wide range of activities related to their scholarly and research endeavors including but not limited to grant application reviews; manuscript and abstract formatting and editing; poster creation; creation of graphics, charts, flow diagrams, and conceptual models; literature reviews; and EndNote support.
+Kristine M. Kulage provides assistance to faculty members, postdoctoral fellows, and predoctoral students in a wide range of activities related to their scholarly and research endeavors including but not limited to grant application reviews; manuscript and abstract formatting and editing; poster creation; creation of graphics, charts, flow diagrams, and conceptual models; and literature reviews.
 She leads several OSR initiatives, including the Manuscript Writing Workshops, the K Award Workshop, the Doctoral Student Federal Grant Writing Workshop, Research Excellence (REX) Seminars, scholarly writing and dissemination programs, and one-on-one grant writing mentorships.
 Ms. Kulage works closely with the Grants Management Office in pre-award grant preparation, compliance, and quality assurance.
-She also serves as Managing Editor of the Journal of Doctoral Nursing Practice, working with Dr. Stephen Ferrara as editor-in-chief.

 John Usseglio, BS, MPH